 Energy Management: Save some money!
 The energy management package gives you 12 energy efficient light bulbs, thermostat control, weather alerts and small appliance control.

-B- BBB Rating: Dun, dun, dun, dunnnn...
+B- BBB Rating: Dun, dun, dunnnn...
 Any bad rap they get is often associated with their door to door sales program which can be tied to the salesman (lying to the customer, resulting in a complaint to BBB, lawsuits etc.) and not the company.
-This is a deal breaker for many but if you can overlook it you will be happy with them in the long run.
-If this is a deal breaker, go with the most reputable company, ADT who carries a A BBB rating.
+Updated -- they now have a A on the BBB and negative reviews have been dealt with directly by customer relations.